omegasemantic/omegasemantic.github.io/_pages/vim.md

 VIM placed the crown
 On CHERMIONE's head
-They turned into a frog
+Who turned into a frog

 And that was ... the end!